trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<repoDir>/cmake/CallbackDefineRepositoryPackaging.cmake:

 **<repoDir>/cmake/CallbackDefineRepositoryPackaging.cmake**: [Optional] If
-this file exists, then this file defines extra CPack-related options that are specific to the TriBITS Repository.
+this file exists, then it defines extra CPack-related options that are specific to this TriBITS Repository.
 This file must define the macro ``TRIBITS_REPOSITORY_DEFINE_PACKAGING()`` which is called by TriBITS.
 This file is processed as the top project-level scope so any local variables set have project-wide effect.
-This file is processed before the project's `<projectDir>/cmake/CallbackDefineProjectPackaging.cmake`_ so any options defined in the repositories file are overridden by the project.
-This file typically this just involves setting extra excludes to remove files from the tarball.
+This file is processed before the project's `<projectDir>/cmake/CallbackDefineProjectPackaging.cmake`_ file so any options defined in this can be overridden by the project.
+This file typically just sets extra excludes to remove files from the tarball.
 The file:

   `TribitsExampleProject`_/``cmake/CallbackDefineRepositoryPackaging.cmake``